A variety of actions are associated with creating and updating job descriptions.

 - Job descriptions that are not clearly written or don’t reflect the nature of the work performed

-It is advisable that you contact your compensation analyst prior to inputting a requisition into OACIS that may involve one of the four factors cited above.
+It is advisable that you contact your compensation analyst prior to inputting a job description action into Job Builder that may involve one of the four factors cited above.
 This step will expedite the process.

 Limited Appointment Job Descriptions